 Looking for Grandma’s Strawberry Rhubarb Pie Recipe and can’t find it?!
-Try my recipe using simple ingredients and homemade pie crust.
+This homemade Strawberry Rhubarb Pie is made with fresh, juicy strawberries, rhubarb, sugar, and baked in a flaky pie crust.

 Can you freeze rhubarb?

 Yes, you can freeze rhubarb!
 Growing up, rhubarb grew along the entire edge of our vegetable garden.
 We picked rhubarb, washed, cut, and froze it all the time.
 That way it stays fresh and you’ll have a freezer full to do what you want, jams, pies, etc.

 Now that we’re in North Carolina, rhubarb, unfortunately doesn’t grow in our area.
 But, luckily there’s quite a few transplanted Yankees and some of the grocery stores carry it!

 Strawberry season has arrived, so I thought what better way to celebrate these sweet, juicy beauties that to make a Strawberry Rhubarb Pie!
 Strawberries are plump and so sweet right now!

 If you’re looking for a homemade pie crust recipe, you’ll find it here: